Guaranteed Optimal Compositional Explanations for Neurons: Introduction

-\textbf{The main contribution of this work is to make navigating the state space tractable}.
-To achieve this, we propose a decomposition of the Intersection-over-Union (IoU) metric that reveals a set of fundamental quantities governing alignment quality, and we design a heuristic and a corresponding algorithm that jointly reduce the size of the state space and guide the search process.
-This approach enables the computation of optimal compositional explanations in a feasible time.
-To the best of our knowledge, this is the first attempt in this research direction.
+\textbf{This work contributes to this area by providing, for the first time, formal guarantees on compositional explanations.} This goal is achieved by making navigating the full state space tractable and the computation of the optimal solution feasible.
+We define \textit{feasibility} as the ability to find the optimal solution in finite time and within the same order of magnitude as previous approaches under the same assumptions and settings adopted by previous literature for compositional explanations.
+To achieve this, we propose a decomposition of the Intersection over Union (IoU) metric that identifies a set of fundamental quantities governing alignment quality, and we design a heuristic and a corresponding algorithm that jointly reduce the size of the state space and guide the search process.
 As a first step, we apply our method to the computer vision domain and Convolutional Neural Networks, given their prominence in compositional explanation research.
+We leave for future work the extension of this class of method to other architectures (e.g., Transformers) and the application to additional domains.

-Our contributions are as follows: \begin{itemize} \item We propose a decomposed Intersection over Union score (dIoU) that identifies fundamental quantities for alignment quality and enables a better characterization of the impact of logical operators on spatial alignment. \item We design a heuristic and a corresponding algorithm that jointly reduce the size of the state space and guide the search process.
-We demonstrate that this algorithm computes guaranteed optimal explanations in a feasible time, and we analyze the differences between optimal and non-optimal explanations. \item We demonstrate that a portion of our proposed heuristic can be utilized directly to guide beam search, yielding significant gains in flexibility and achieving competitive or better performance than our competitors.
-Specifically, our variant scales more effectively than competitors with respect to explanation length and beam size, and it is less resource-intensive and easier to parallelize. \end{itemize} In Section~\ref{sec:comp-exp}, we give an introduction to the relevant literature in the background and specify our framework for optimal compositional explanations.
-In Section~\ref{sec:analysis}, we analyze our contribution.
+Our contributions are as follows: \begin{itemize} \item We propose a decomposition of IoU score (dIoU) that identifies fundamental quantities governing the alignment and enables a better characterization of the impact of logical operators on spatial alignment. \item We design a heuristic and a corresponding algorithm that jointly reduce the size of the state space to be explored and guide the search process.
+We demonstrate that this algorithm computes guaranteed optimal explanations in a feasible time, and we analyze the differences between optimal and non-optimal explanations. \item We demonstrate that a portion of our proposed heuristic can be used to guide beam search, yielding significant gains in flexibility and achieving competitive or better performance than competitors.
+Specifically, our variant scales more effectively than competitors with respect to explanation length and beam size, and offers greater flexibility in computational resources. \end{itemize} We release the code at the following \href{https://github.com/aiea-lab/optimal-compositional-explanations}{repository}.